-Besides the exquisite and elaborate craft she contributed to the industry, she has also introduced the fashion world with various embroidery methods and designs.
-The circular kamdani you see on her bridals are purely her concepts and so are the embroidered rosettes that you mostly see on Valima (Reception) brides.
+Besides her name she gave to the exquisite and elaborate craft, her label has also introduced the fashion world with various embroidery methods and designs.
+The circular kamdani you see on Bunto Kazmi’s bridals or the large silk thread embroidered rosettes that you mostly see on Valima (Reception) events were seen on her brides first.
 The gorgeous tukriyaan (see HERE) work we see in her bridal ghararas are often styled with a long, heavily embellished shirt and dupatta.
-She does experiment with chatta patti, but tukriyaan is a far more complex method and probably one of her top choices for bridals.
+She does experiment with chattapatti, but tukriyaan is a far more complex method and probably one of her top choices for bridals.

 Well, I hope I have given you a glimpse of the fashion world of Bunto Kazmi.
-I can’t wait to get my bridal wear from her when I get married.
-Happy Shopping!!